superduper-io/superduper/docs/content/execute_api/mongodb_queries.md

 # MongoDB select queries

-superduper supports the `pymongo` query API to build select queries.
+Superduper supports the `pymongo` query API to build select queries.
 There is one slight difference however, since queries built with `pymongo`'s formalism are executed lazily: